-NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the annual general and special meeting (the "Meeting") of the shareholders of Aurcana Silver Corporation (the "Company") will be held at Suite 850, 789 West Pender Street, Vancouver, British Columbia, on Wednesday, June 30, 2021 at the hour of 9:30 a.m.
-(Vancouver time), for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual general meeting (the "Meeting") of the shareholders of Aurcana Silver Corporation (the "Company") will be held at 2751 Graham Street, Victoria, British Columbia, on Thursday, June 30, 2022 at the hour of 10:00 a.m.
+PDT, for the following purposes:

-- 1. To receive the audited consolidated financial statements of the Company, together with the auditor's report thereon, for the fiscal year ended December 31, 2020; - 2.
-To set the number of directors at five; - 3.
+- 1. To receive the audited consolidated financial statements of the Company, together with the auditor's report thereon, for the fiscal year ended December 31, 2021; - 2.
+To set the number of directors at five: - 3.
 To elect directors for the ensuing year; - 4.
 To appoint MNP LLP, Chartered Professional Accountants, as the auditors of the Company for the ensuing year and to authorize the directors of the Company to fix the remuneration to be paid to the auditors; and - 5.
-To approve an ordinary resolution to approve the Company's rolling 10% stock option plan, as more particularly described in the accompanying Management Information Circular; - 6.
+To ratify and approve the Company's rolling 10% stock option plan, as more particularly described in the accompanying Management Information Circular; - 6.
 To transact such further or other business as may properly come before the Meeting and any adjournment or postponement thereof.